Top Tips for Claiming Tax Back in Australia

 You are excluded from foreign residency tax if you’re an overseas student, in which instance you’ll be taxed as an Australian resident if you choose to work alongside your studies.

-Also, if you stay in Australia for more than six months, and have a consistent contract or place of employment, you’ll be treated as a resident for tax purposes, and will be eligible for some form of rebate in the next tax year.
+Also, if you stay in Australia for more than six months, and have a consistent contract or place of employment, you’ll be treated as a resident for tax purposes and will be eligible for some form of tax reclaim in Australia in the next tax year.

 Another thing that’s extremely important for foreigners travelling to Australia for work, is to register for a Tax File Number.